Q & As Dispelling fears about Listed Building refurbishment

 Undertaking unauthorised works to a listed building is a criminal offence and you can be prosecuted.
 The planning authority can issue an enforcement notice and insist that all works carried out are reversed.
 You should always consult the authority, your consultant or contractor before any works are carried out.
 Usually your tenant’s fit out guide / Landlord’s surveyors will require a copy of your application approval for alterations as part of your lease agreement

-What differences in construction of older buildings compared to modern methods?
+What differences in the construction of older buildings compared to modern methods?

 Most listed buildings dating pre- World War I were built with either solid masonry or with a timber frame and in-fill panelling.
 These types of construction differ from modern buildings in that permeable materials were used which allow moisture – rain, groundwater and internal moisture to evaporate.
-The introduction of modern heating upsets the equilibrium and creates moisture though condensation.
-Also no damp courses, cavities, insulation and vapour barriers means that older buildings can hold more moisture
+The introduction of modern heating upsets the equilibrium and creates moisture through condensation.
+Also, no damp courses, cavities, insulation and vapour barriers mean that older buildings can hold more moisture